 \section{Inelastic scattering}

-In what follows, we will show that ${dB_{1}}/{d\omega}$ gives finite non-zero result in the $2\rightarrow 2$ inelastic scattering case.
-Indeed, in the case of test particle deflected by a BH, it is reasonable to assume the elastic approximation only for small deflection angles; in case of harder deflections we would expect that inelastic channels would be opened.
+Here, we will show that ${dB_{1}}/{d\omega}$ gives a finite non-zero result in the $2\rightarrow 2$ inelastic scattering case.
+Indeed, in the case of test particle deflected by a BH, it is reasonable to consider the elastic scattering regime only for small deflection angles.
+In case of harder deflections we would expect that inelastic channels would be opened.